Blue Level

 say / said / said / saying

 "Say" is a little idiomatic.
-You will hear it used when you don't expect it.
+You will hear this verb when you don’t expect it.

 "You're okay," the doctor said.

-The chef says that the best meat from the turkey is from the breast.
+2. The chef says that the best meat on the turkey comes from the breast.

 (Use "say" for information and opinions from newspapers and magazines)